cloudpotions/PDF-to-Excel-Bank-Statements-Converter/README.md

 1. Open the PDF and the generated Excel side-by-side
 2. Review page-by-page (e.g., January 2024, then February 2024,etc).
 3. Use a physical notepad with a pen to o to mark each confirmed section you have double checked.
 4. Once you are done, repeat steps 1-3 AGAIN!
 Do not be lazy.
-The program does most of the work for you but it still needs human intervention.
+The program will most likely do all of the work for you (I have never seen a mistake yet in my testing), but it still requires human intervention and eyes to be safe!

 Happy converting! 🚀